Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Conformal Embedding Flows

 \subsubsection{Conformal Embeddings from Conformal Mappings}

 Consider the special case where the conformal embedding maps between Euclidean spaces $\cU \subseteq \bR^d$ and $\cV \subseteq \bR^d$ of the same dimension\footnote{We consider conformal mappings between spaces of dimension $d>2$.
 Conformal mappings in $d=2$ are much less constrained, while the case $d=1$ is trivial since there is no notion of an angle.}.
-In this special case $\bg_i$ is called a conformal mapping.
+In this special case $\bg_i$ is called a \textit{conformal mapping}.
 Liouville's theorem \cite{hartman1958} states that any conformal mapping can be expressed as a composition of translations, orthogonal transformations, scalings, and inversions, which are defined in Table \ref{tab:trans_rot_scale_sct} (see App. \ref{app:conformal_transformations} for details on conformal mappings).
 We created conformal embeddings primarily by composing these layers.
-Zero-padding (which is trivially conformal) was interspersed to provide changes in dimensionality \cite{brehmer2020}. \begingroup \endgroup
+Zero-padding \cite{brehmer2020} is another conformal embedding, with Jacobian $\bJ_{\bg} = \left( \bI_{m} \ 0\right)^T$, and can be interspersed with conformal mappings to provide changes in dimensionality.